Dual Degree Programs Guide

 Columbia University

-- Normally lasts five years and calls for students to complete 30 unique courses for each degree. only open to some major combos
+• Normally lasts five years and requires students to complete 30 unique courses for each degree.
+Only open to some major combos

 Northwestern University